 If you're investing for the long term, say more than 7 years,

 you want your capital to grow in value.
-Risks you face include:
+Some risks you may face

 - Inflation may erode the purchasing power of your money (this

-means that a fixed amount of money will buy less things in the
+means that a fixed amount of money will buy fewer things in the

 - The timing of your decisions may cause lower returns or loss of